davi-cruz/Sentinel-PoC/01-RSyslog/README.md

-# 00 - CEF/Syslog forwarder configuration for Azure Monitor Agent (AMA)
+# 01 - RSyslog configuration for CEF/Syslog forwarding with AMA

 ## Checklist